-Once you know the last frost dates in the spring for your location, you can work backwards and start your pepper seeds indoors 8 to 10 weeks early.
+The University of Minnesota Extension suggests starting pepper seeds indoors 8 weeks before transplanting outside.
 This will allow you to get a longer growing season without risking loss of your seeds or plants to frost.

 Once your pepper seeds germinate and grow into seedlings, you can think about transplanting them outdoors (provided the danger of frost has passed!)

 However, if your pepper plants are still small, you can plant them in the soil and cover each one with a cloche.
 A cloche is a small plastic or glass container that keeps plants warm.

-Just remember to close the greenhouse door before a cold night, and to open the door before a hot sunny day, or else you might damage or lose your plants.
+Just remember to close the greenhouse door before a cold night (and open the door before a hot sunny day.)
+Otherwise, you might damage or lose your plants.

 For more information, check out my article on how to protect plants from cold and frost.

-How to Help Pepper Seeds to Germinate Faster
+How To Make Pepper Seeds Germinate Faster

-Soak the Seeds
+Soak The Pepper Seeds

 Another option is to wet a paper towel until it is damp, and then wrap the pepper seeds in the paper towel.
 Then, put the whole thing in a plastic bag and seal it.
-Leave the bag on your counter in the sun.

 This second method will give the seeds moisture and heat, both of which are necessary for faster germination.
-Make sure not to let the paper towel dry out, or you can lose the seeds!
+Make sure not to let the paper towel dry out, or you will lose the seeds!

 If you see your seeds starting to sprout a bit, you will know that they are ready to plant (you don’t need to wait that long, though).
 At that point, you can either plant the seeds in the garden, or in a tray indoors to wait out the last frosts of the season.

-Use Newer, Younger Seeds
+Use Newer, Younger Pepper Seeds

-It is probably fine to use leftover seeds from last season, but going past that will lower your germination rate and speed more than you would like.
+It is probably fine to use leftover pepper seeds from last season.
+However, using seeds that are more than 1 or 2 years old will lower your germination rate.

-Choose the Right Time to Plant
+Choose The Right Time To Plant Pepper Seeds

 Planting too early can leave pepper seeds or seedlings susceptible to a hard frost.
 Planting too late can subject them to an early fall frost.

-Use Proper Seed Spacing and Depth
+Use Proper Pepper Seed Spacing & Depth

 If your pepper seeds are planted too shallow or too deep, they may germinate slowly, or not at all.
 The ideal depth is ¼ to ½ inch for pepper seeds.